 With proper oral health techniques and regular dental visits, you can maintain a healthy smile for life.

 Can Smoking Really Affect My Teeth and Gums?

 If you are a smoker, you may wonder what affect it can have on your health.
 Well, it’s true that smoking can cause damage to basically all parts of your body, but sometimes we don’t realize the effect it can have on oral health.
 Smoking often causes periodontal disease, increases the healing time of your mouth, and increases the risk of oral cancer.
 Additionally, it may worsen bad breath, and the stains that accumulate from smoking often can’t be removed without help from your dentist.

 Smoking can contribute to these problems in the mouth:

 In addition to immediate benefits to your oral health, cessation of smoking also reduces the risks for high blood pressure, heart disease, and lung cancer.
 Smokers who quit usually see fast results, with a whiter smile and better gum health.

 Do I Need A Dentist If I Don’t Have Any Teeth?

 Having no teeth doesn’t mean you no longer need oral care.
 Gum disease can still be a concern, so you should have an exam at least once a year to prevent any issues.
 Also, at Crawford’s dental practice, you still have options when it comes to restoring your smile.
-We offer many solutions, including innovative techniques like Pinhole Surgical Technique, All-On-4 implant supported dentures, and gum recession treatment.
+We offer many solutions, including innovative techniques like Pinhole Surgical Technique, Teeth in a Day implant supported dentures, and gum recession treatment.
 You can go from no teeth to a beautiful new smile, with our advanced treatment solutions.